We tend not to notice someone’s nose unless it is misshapen or out of proportion. Then, it can detract from other attractive facial features.

 Dr. Rodwell’s Approach to Nose Surgery

 Nose reshaping surgery is different for every patient.
 Dr. Rodwell will evaluate your anatomy and determine the best surgical plan to provide the results you want.
 It is important to spend time listening to your goals and help to educate you on what can and cannot be achieved with rhinoplasty surgery.

 Dr. Rodwell primarily performs open rhinoplasty in which a small incision is made on the columella, the skin between the nostrils.
-Bone and cartilage is then either removed to reduce the size of the nose, or cartilage is grafted from another area of the nose or the ears to provide structural support to the nose and better define its features.
+Bone and cartilage is then either reshaped to reduce the size of the nose, or cartilage is grafted to provide structural support to the nose and better define its features.

 These fundamental principles of the technique known as “open structure rhinoplasty” help to avoid the pinched and collapsed look with the telltale signs of a bad nose job that were very common in the past and are, unfortunately, still frequently seen.

-Dr. Rodwell occasionally augments the nose reshaping with the use of permanent medical grade liquid silicone injections after the initial healing period.
+Dr. Rodwell sometimes augments the nose reshaping with the use of filler injections after the initial healing period.
 This technique provides his patients with an enhanced outcome.
 In some cases, a “non-surgical nose job” using only the injections and no surgery at all may be sufficient to provide you with the look you want.
 This can only be determined, however, after Dr. Rodwell has spoken to you about how you wish to look and has examined your facial anatomy.